 Not only are these US-made rods constructed to the highest standards in Colorado, but every single Scott fly rod is backed by their generous lifetime warranty.
 These rods are built to last, but accidents happen, so their dedicated repair department will fix or replace your rod for you.
 Do note that the warranty only covers the original owner and is valid if you purchase from an official Scott shop.
 Most official dealers will include free shipping for your rod.

-Currently, the Scott company has a range of different fly rods in production.
+Currently, the company has a range of different rods in production.
 Here’s a quick summary of each rod series, so you can see which of their rods will work best for you:

 The Sector saltwater series is powered by the latest in Carbon Web and ReAct technology for amazing performance.
-These fly rods by the Scott company combine precision, feel, and top-quality componentry.
+These rods combine precision, feel, and top-quality componentry.
 It feels lightweight in hand and is a joy to cast.
 While it does have a premium price, it’s worth the investment if you stretch your budget.
 If you’re all about fly fishing in salty water, check out the Scott Sector.

 Tidal – Saltwater Rods

 Saltwater fishing isn’t for the faint of heart.
 If you’re looking for a leisurely day of fishing, head to your nearest river instead.
 But the company knows all about the challenges of fishing in the ocean, and they’ve designed this rod accordingly.
 The Tidal packs a fast line speed, incredible accuracy at 60 feet, and the power you need to haul in those whopping saltwater fish.

 The F Series harks back to the early days of Scott fly rods, when graphite rods hadn’t yet been invented!
 These super-lightweight fiberglass rods are extremely accurate, perfect for fishing those remote mountain streams.
 You can chase wild trout with this deep-flexing rod, achieving tight, perfect loops and a smooth cast.